 Disclosure of Records

 Student records shall be made available for inspection and review to the parent(s) of a student or to an eligible student on request.
+Legal separation or divorce alone does not terminate a parent’s record access rights.
 Eligible students are those 18 years of age or older or those duly enrolled in a post-secondary school program.
 In general, FERPA rights pass to the eligible student upon either of those events.
 Parents may be provided access to the educational records of an eligible student 18 years old or older if the student is dependent under federal tax laws.1

 Upon written request, parents or eligible students may be provided copies of their educational records, including those maintained in electronic format, when necessary to reasonably permit inspection.
 Such copies shall be provided in a manner that protects the confidentiality of other students.
 A reasonable fee may be charged for copies.